 Note: Party 2 can include up to 3 people, including people from Party 1.
 Yes, super confusing!
-But this allows an older sibling to ride once with mom and once with dad while one parent takes turn tending the younger child.
+But this allows an older sibling to ride once with Mom and once with Dad while one parent takes turn tending the younger child.

 Can you use Disneyland Rider Switch with MaxPass?

 - Everyone who wants to ride gets a FASTPASS and simply takes turns riding during their FASTPASS return time.

 - Those in Party 1 get a FASTPASS and Party 2 uses the Rider Switch program.

 - Read about combining Rider Switch & MaxPass here.

 Can I use Disneyland Rider Switch without MaxPass?

 Absolutely.
 You can use Rider Switch without MaxPass or FASTPASS.
 Party 1 will simply wait in the regular stand by line which is generally subject to longer wait times.
 However, Party 2 will not wait in the general queue and typically enters via FASTPASS entrance.